winglang/wing/docs/docs/04-standard-library/01-cloud/api-reference.md

 **Inflight client:** [@winglang/sdk.cloud.ITableClient](#@winglang/sdk.cloud.ITableClient)

-Represents a NoSQL database table that can be used to store and query data.
+A NoSQL database table that can be used to store and query data.

 #### Initializers <a name="Initializers" id="@winglang/sdk.cloud.Table.Initializer"></a>